Skip to main content

 What happens to our recycling and food and garden waste?

-Learn how your recyclables and food and garden waste is processed by visiting our what happens to my recycling or food and garden waste pages.
+Learn how your recyclables and food and garden waste are processed by visiting our what happens to my recycling or food and garden waste pages.

 Blue and green bins with labels explaining what goes in them.